TRIPTYK/nfw-cli/docs/CreateDocker.md

 - Default: false
 ### --noRun
 - Description: Only creates the container, without running it.
 - Type: boolean
 - Default: false
+### --noDb
+- Description: Prevent the creation of the db in the container.
+- Type: boolean
+- Default: false